stevegeek/access_allow/README.md

 The violation types are:

 * `severe`:
-  this violation is considered something unusual and is therefore persisted in the Audit logs of the system for future reference.
+  this violation is considered something unusual and is logged.
 The end user will simply see a 404 page to avoid exposing to them that there is in fact an actionable endpoint at the route they tried to access.
 * `hidden`:
   this violation type is considered less severe, but still aims to avoid leaking information to the end user about the actual available routes on the app.
-If this violation is raised the user will see a 404 page and the violation is simply logged to the app logs.
+If this violation is raised the user will see a 404 page and the violation is logged to the app logs.
 * `not_permitted`:
   this violation is used when a user can know that an action and route exists but that they do not have the assigned 'abilities' to perform the action.
 The end user will see a 403 (forbidden) page